rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 ##### Responsibilities

-As a RUCS graphic designer/web designer, you will:
+As a RUCS graphic designer/illustrator, you will:

 - refresh the look of the website in preparation for the new issue
 - coordinate with the web developers in implementing your designs on the website
 - design layouts for more complex submissions (such as submissions that include graphics or illustrations)
+- create posters and graphics to promote RUCS events

 ##### Application

-To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send
+To apply for this role, please fill out the [application form](https://forms.gle/572FHFS9hBG7diB27) and send

-- a CV/resume,
-- a cover letter,  and
+- a CV/resume, and
 - two or three sample design projects (please provide links or images and a short write-up for each)

-to rucsuoft@gmail.com by October 16th.
+to rucsuoft@gmail.com by November 16th.

-## Web Developer
+## Frontend Developer

 ##### Requirements